konturio/disaster-ninja-fe/src/features/layers_in_area/readme.md

 They load only info about what layers available, but not layers itself.

-When info about available layers loaded - `areaLayersControlsAtom` creates logical layers for each, so after that user/other features can enable or disable those layers.
+When info about available layers loaded - `areaLayersControlsAtom` creates logical layers for each, so after that user or other features can enable or disable those layers.

 `areaLayersDetailsResource` - load data for **enabled** layers from above resources, that required for show layers legend, draw them on map, and so on.